 Shit, meant for

 It does seem that Siberians are the most volkish people in Russia.
 Simpler and kinder.
-Petersburg is full of hipster gays and Moscow is full of busy bodies.
+Petersburg is full of hipster homosexuals and Moscow is full of busy bodies.
 If you want to study in Siberia I recommend Krasnoyarsk and Tomsk.

 >It does seem that Siberians are the most volkish people in Russia